Harry Nicholas Pritzker: Personal life

 Pritzker was married to Elna Stone; they had two children: Richard S. Pritzker (born 1944) and Joanne Pritzker (1946–1955).
 His son Richard is a real estate investor in California and had previously worked as head counsel at the Hyatt Corporation.

+Harry Nicholas Pritzker died in Highland Park on August 8, 1956, and was buried at Memorial Park Cemetery in Skokie.